epmjj4/noteTaker-11/README.md

 https://safe-shelf-63822.herokuapp.com/

-I created the express module as well as the apirRoutes and htmlRoutes in the server.js file.
-In the apiRoutes folder I setup the router to use express as well as the get, post, delete functions.
-In the log.js file, I set up the drivers for the fs and util.
-I also created the class log function with read/write/getnotes/addnotes/delete functions.
+In the db folder, inside the log.js file, I setup the fs, uuid, and util drivers.
+I also created the class log with read, write, getNotes, addNotes, and deleteNote methods.
+Under the routes folder, I created the apiRoutes and htmlRoutes js files so I can route the data and render it to the html page.
+In the server js file I installed the express module as well as the routes for the apiRoutes and htmlRoutes.